Le-Bennou/ThreeHTML/readme.md

-# ThreeHTML
+# ThreeHTML (W.I.P.)

 ## Description
-**ThreeHTML** is a library to use ThreeJs only with HTML tags and CSS rules.
+**ThreeHTML** Allow you to use the 3D librarie ThreeJS with only HTML tags and CSS rules, no JS needed!!

 ## Usage